July 27, 2021

 Can you imagine Burberry, the iconic British luxury brand, was once likened to a brand for gangsters?

-Since late 90s, Burberry started to become a brand that was associated with ‘chav culture’, a pejorative term for the hooligan-like youths with lower social status.
+However, during the late 90s, it slowly became a brand that was associated with ‘chav culture’, a pejorative term for the hooligan-like youths with lower social status.

 By early 2000s, Burberry almost lost all of its brand prestige.